akerber47/akerber47.github.io/reading.md

 ### 2019 July

+- Tim Wu, *The Curse of Bigness: Antitrust in the New Gilded Age*
 - Bret Easton Ellis, *White*
 - Jill Lepore, *This America: The Case for the Nation*
 - Sid Jacobson and Ernie Colon, *The 9/11 Report: A Graphic Adaptation*